FormidableLabs/spectacle/CONTRIBUTING.md

 - Run the tests using `yarn run test`.
 - Run lint and flow using `yarn run lint`

-## Releasing a new version to NPM (only for project administrators):
+## Releasing a new version to NPM (only for project administrators)

 1. Run `npm version patch` (or `minor`, `major` as appropriate) to run tests and lint, build the `lib` ands `dist` directories, , then update `package.json` and add a git tag.
 2. Run `npm publish` and publish to npm if all is well.